July 18, 20257 min read

 1. Overcrowding the Basket

-Air fryers work by circulating hot air around your food.
+These appliances work by circulating hot air around your food.
 If you pack in too much at once, the air can't circulate, and your food ends up steamed instead of crisped.

 Tip: Cook in batches or invest in an air fryer with multiple racks.